-Robitaille won her 100th career game during a doubleheader sweep of Franklin Pierce on April 21, 2010.
+The winningest coach in program history, Robitaille won her 200th career game on April 19, 2014 against Bentley.
+Her 100th career victory came during a doubleheader sweep of Franklin Pierce on April 21, 2010.

 Robitaille is a 1984 graduate of Manchester Memorial High School where she was a member of the girl's soccer team and collected first-team All-State honors as a senior.
 She also participated in the Lion's Cup All-Star game following her senior year.